Teycir/Chuckle/README.md

 - Highlight short, punchy text (5-15 words works best)
 - Use text with clear emotions or situations
 - Try different phrases to see what works
+- Click the 🎲 button to try different templates
 - Share your best memes with friends

 **❌ Don't:**